Eoperipatus

 Eoperipatus is a genus of velvet worms in the family Peripatidae.
 These velvet worms have been reported from locations throughout Southeast Asia, including Malaysia, Singapore, Thailand, and Vietnam.
 This genus exhibits lecithotrophic ovoviviparity; that is, mothers in this genus retain yolky eggs in their uteri.

-Etymology
+Taxonomy and etymology

 This genus was first described in 1901 by Richard Evans of Jesus College at the University of Oxford.
 He proposed this genus to contain the newly discovered species E. horsti and E. weldoni as well as the species originally described as Peripatus sumatranus.
 The generic name Eoperipatus is derived from an Ancient Greek combining form of Ἠώς (ēṓs), meaning "dawn," and peripatos, meaning "walking about."
 This name refers to the distribution of these velvet worms in the Far East.

 Description

 The number of legs in this genus varies within species as well as among species and ranges from 22 pairs (in E. butleri) to 25 pairs (in E. horsti and E. weldoni).
 In this genus, the crural tubercles form a single complex united by a dermal fold on each leg of two pregenital leg pairs.
 Males in this genus feature a single and medial anal gland opening on a pad in front of the anus.
 The male also features a circular pit on each quadrant of the genital pad, which is divided by a cruciform genital opening.
 The female genital opening is a transverse slit.
 Each leg features two distal foot papillae, one anterior and one posterior.